Domestic Violence

 If the police show up to investigate a call and there is even a slight injury, they are required to make an arrest and confiscate the guns in the home.
 This is when you need to contact a Riverside domestic violence attorney.
 The sooner you bring an attorney into your case, the quicker you can start working towards achieving the best possible outcomes.

-Domestic Violence Cases in California
+Domestic Violence Trends and Statistics in California

 The U.S. State of California has approximately 40 million residents.
 Domestic violence affects children, adults, and elders.
 California residents made approximately 161,123 domestic violence-related calls in 2019.